 Anatomy and Placement

-The cephalic vein is often the third best insertion choice, because it often narrows along its path and may form an angle where it joins the axillary vein.
+The cephalic vein may be the third best insertion choice because it often narrows along its path and may form an angle where it joins the axillary vein.
 Both of these issues increase the risk of insertion related mechanical phlebitis.
-Regardless of vein selection, the ideal point of insertion is just above the antecubital space in order to minimize the mechanical problems associated with arm bending.

 Instant Feedback: